Copyright © 2010, 2016

 The old question of nature vs. nurture might inject itself into this debate since Herndon, Enlow, and others would have us believe that Nancy Hanks and Thomas Lincoln were the lowest kind of people.
 Is it possible that morals and values such as those of which the couple are accused could have shaped the noble character of the future President?
 That question will be reserved for others to argue.

 In this debate, however, it cannot be denied that William Herndon - on whose authority Enlow relies for his assertion of an Enloe paternity - is unreliable at best and unscrupulous at worst.
-Herndon, being discredited, leaves only a blurred photograph of a tall, lean man and the rumors of a handful of neighbors as support for this, perhaps the worst and most detestable, of Lincoln myths and rumors.
+Herndon, being discredited, leaves only a blurred photograph of a tall, lean man and the rumors of a handful of that man's neighbors as support for this, perhaps the worst and most detestable, of Lincoln myths and rumors.

 President Lincoln, 9 Feb 1864, by Anthony Berger, Washington, DC